-As for as how to right click on Chromebook, just use those same two fingers to click down or tap once on the trackpad.
-Depending on where you’ve clicked, you’ll see a menu — usually generated by right clicking — that you can scroll through normally.
+As for how to right click on Chromebook, use two fingers to click down or tap once on the trackpad.
+Depending on where you’ve clicked, you’ll see a menu — usually generated by right clicking.

 How to right click on Chromebook using button combinations